The Direct-Coupled Cathode Follower

 the grid voltage of the follower is pushed down back into the area of

-going the grid is pushed more positive, which induces even more grid
+But when the incoming signal is positive-going the grid is pushed more positive, which induces even more grid

 current to flow into the cathode follower as it tries to maintain bias, which